RGB or CMYK, web or print? Get ready for the Professional Development Seminar!

 Do you know the difference between RGB and CMYK?

-Both RGB vs. CMYK define the specific color space of a document.
+Both RGB and CMYK define the specific color space of a document.
 By assigning, or tagging, a document with a color profile, the application provides a definition of actual color appearances in the document.

 RGB is a digital camera’s original format.

-RGB stands for the colors of light: red, green and blue.
+RGB stands for the colors of light: red, green, and blue.

 RGB is for web/screen viewing but some digital printers use RGB, so it is always best to ask which format they prefer.

-CMYK stands for the ink colors cyan, magenta, yellow and key (black).
+CMYK stands for the ink colors cyan, magenta, yellow, and key (black).